LemonadeLabInc/gradle-snippets/README.md

    * Add the [S3 Repository Plugin](#s3-repository-plugin) if the project has the `s3.repository` property or `S3_REPOSITORY` environment variable.

+The plugin will also inject a `lemonade` extension in the project containing few utility methods:

+* `requireValue(String propertyName, String envVariableName)`
+  * Resolve a property name or an environment variable, failing if either/or was not defined.
+* `resolveValue(String propertyName, String envVariableName)`
+  * Resolve a property name or an environment variable, returning `null` if both were not defined.
+* `resolveValue(String propertyName, String envVariableName, Object defaultValue)`
+  * Resolve a property name or an environment variable, returning the specified default value if both were not defined.
+* `readProperties(Object fileName)`
+  * Read a properties file (relative to the project root) injecting the properties as `ext` properties to the current project.

 Android Plugin
 --------------